andreinicolicioiu/DyReG/README.md

 # Dynamic Regions Graph Neural Networksfor Spatio-Temporal Reasoning - DyReG

-This repository of the DyReG model described in our paper [Dynamic Regions Graph Neural Networksfor Spatio-Temporal Reasoning](https://arxiv.org/abs/2009.08427)
+This is the repository of the DyReG model described in our paper [Dynamic Regions Graph Neural Networksfor Spatio-Temporal Reasoning](https://arxiv.org/abs/2009.08427)

 Code will be realesed soon.